By using this site, you agree to the Privacy Policy and Terms of Use.

 Instructions

-1. Prepare the vegetables: Wash all vegetables thoroughly and dry with paper towels to remove excess moisture.
-Cut tomatoes into wedges, slice cucumber into half-moons, thinly slice bell pepper and red onion.
+1. Prepare the vegetables: Wash and dry everything thoroughly.
+Cut tomatoes into wedges, slice cucumber into half-moons, and thinly slice bell pepper and red onion.

-2. Make the dressing: In a small bowl, whisk together olive oil, lemon juice, red water vinegar, sea salt, black pepper, and dried oregano until emulsified.
+2. Make the dressing: Whisk olive oil, lemon juice, mild vinegar, sea salt, black pepper and dried oregano until combined.
+Taste and adjust the balance; a drop more acid brightens, a pinch more salt grounds the flavors.

 Tips for Success